Merlness/merlness.github.io/_posts/2023-10-11-Python-Koans.md

 For this moment I have chosen the simplest understanding for this path.
 In time I hope this koan will bring me to enlightenment.
 My understanding of these Errors and Exceptions so far, is that there is one king and that is `Exception`.
 Under the king there are noble-exceptions like `RuntimeError`, and you can create general populace exceptions like `MySpecialError`.

 Overall it was a good day.
-I think my biggest difficulty is understanding Classes.
+Outside of Errors, I think my biggest difficulty is understanding Classes.
 Over time and koans I believe I will gain more understanding of the subject matter.
 And I will provide my insight here.

 Best,

 Merl

+P.S.
+I had a SyntaxError trying to publish this on my blog.
+How ironic!